Adult Protection Services

-- If police have not been notified of an act that if committed by an adult, would constitute a criminal offense, Child Protection notifies them.
+- If police have not been notified of an act that if committed by an adult, would be a criminal offense, Child Protection notifies them.

-- If there is reason to believe the perpetrator is a sexual abuse victim (or has been within the last 3 years) an abuse assessment will be conducted.
+- If there is reason to believe a perpetrator is a sexual abuse victim, or has been in the last 3 years, an abuse assessment is conducted.

-Following the report that a minor has given birth, the minor mother is contacted and an assessment is made of plans for herself and her child.
+Following a report that a minor has given birth, the minor mother is contacted.
+An assessment is made of plans for her and her child.